unitedss/NekoShit/README.md

 Contributions are welcome!
 If you have ideas or find bugs, open an issue or make a pull request.

-📩 Contact: [Your Discord / Twitter / Web]
+📩 Contact: [acosarte / www.mdbcrew.lol]

 ---